mooelgendy/Playgrounds-Microservices/README.md

 This repository is a microservices Architecture version of the already existing Playgrounds repository which is built using SOA Architecture.

 Technology stack used in this web application:
-- Microservices Architecture
+- Microservices Architecture.
+- Spring Boot.
-- Spring Boot
+- Spring Cloud.
+- Service registration and discovery pattern using Eureka server.
+- Circuit Breaker pattern using Netflix Hystrix.
-- RESTful Web Service with Spring REST
+- RESTful Web Service using Spring REST.
-- Spring Data
+- Spring Data.
-- Hibernate/JPA
+- Hibernate/JPA.
-- Mysql Database
+- Mysql Database.
-- Maven
+- Maven.